 Partnership Self-Assessment Tool

-This questionnaire asks questions about different aspects of partnerships.
+A questionnaire on different aspects of partnerships.

 Impact-MPI Assessment Tool